RenNagasaki/Echorama/README.md

 * Search for 'Echorama' in Dalamud and install the plugin
 * Use /er to open the plugin's window
 * Have Fun!

+## Thanks
+* Everyone contributing on the plugin-dev and dalamud-dev channels on the official [Dalamud](https://github.com/goatcorp/Dalamud) discord!